Royalty, Texas

 Royalty is an unincorporated community in Ward County, Texas, United States.
 Before a post office was opened in 1929, it was known as Allentown, after an early landowner.
-In 1933 Royalty had an estimated population of twenty, and a hotel, drugstore, café, pool hall, barbershop, and laundry.
+In 1933, Royalty had an estimated population of twenty, and a hotel, drugstore, café, pool hall, barbershop, and laundry.
 Its population peaked at 750 in 1940.
-With declining oilfield activity, the population had fallen to about 190 by 1968.
+With declining oilfield activity, the population had fallen to approximately 190 by 1968.
 In 1990 the population was reported as 196.
-The population dropped to twenty-nine in 2000, and currently has a population under 50 people.
+The population dropped to twenty-nine in 2000, and the community currently has a population under 50 people.

 Education

 The Grandfalls-Royalty Independent School District serves area students.